Close Alert Banner

 If your home address ends with an even number (0, 2, 4, 6 or 8), you can water your lawn, trees, gardens and shrubs on even-numbered dates of the month.

-Water and Waste Water Reports
+Water and Wastewater Reports

 We prepare these reports to comply with the Safe Drinking Water Act, 2002.
 A yearly audit is performed to ensure compliance.